vitorfs/bootcamp/README.rst

 * News (A Twitter-like microblog)
 * Articles (A collaborative blog)
 * Question & Answers (A Stack Overflow-like platform)
-* Messeger (A basic chat-a-like tool for asynchronous communication.)
+* Messenger (A basic chat-a-like tool for asynchronous communication.)

 Technology Stack
 ----------------